ailienamaggiolo/alphafold_coloring/README.md

   PyMOL> color_plddt(selection="my_object")
 ```

 This example shows how only chain A of the NifH dimer is colored by pLDDT.
-Chain A was created as the object "chainA".
+Chain A was created as the object, "chainA".
 The coloring was then applied by:
 ```
   PyMOL> color_plddt(selection="chainA")
 ```